JackBaraka/Car-Rental-System-main/README.md

 # Aknowledgements
 Django team for the excellent framework

-All the tech students we worked with together in this project:
+All the tech students we worked with together in this project:<br /> <br />
 Ousa Eddy Oliver
 Nyongesa Jack Nyongesa
 Lister Kemuma Nyanchongi